connectrpc/examples-es/dual-package-hazard-example/README.md

 We have 5 test cases, from a to e.
 They simply do a strict comparison (`===`) between imports from `@connectrpc/connect` and imports from `itermediary`.

-To run the tests in several versions of Node.js:
+To run the tests in several versions of Node.js, and also with various bundlers,
+run:

 ```bash
 $ bash test.bash
 ```

-Expected output for every version of Node.js is:
+Expected output for test is:

 ```
 a FAIL